-- Advance the clinical development of INOpulse.
+• Advance the clinical development of INOpulse.
 One of our lead indications for our product candidate is INOpulse for PAH.
 Our Phase 3 PAH program for INOpulse will include two confirmatory clinical trials including the ongoing INOvation-1 trial and a second confirmatory randomized withdrawal study.
-The INOvation-1 trial has been initiated with the first patient enrolled in June 2016.
-We also initiated our second Phase 2 study for INOpulse in PH-COPD looking at the effect of chronic use on exercise capacity, for which the first patient was enrolled in October 2016.
-We also initiated our Phase 2 studies in PH-IPF consisting of an exploratory acute hemodynamic study, for which the first patient was enrolled in second quarter of 2016, to be followed by an exercise capacity study. - Leverage our historical core competencies to expand our pipeline.
+We also completed Phase 2 studies for INOpulse in PH-COPD looking at the effect of chronic use on exercise capacity and in PH-IPF consisting of an exploratory acute hemodynamic study.

+- Leverage our historical core competencies to expand our pipeline.
 Our employees have years of institutional experience in the use of inhaled nitric oxide in treating PH and in the development of drug-device combination product candidates.
 If we successfully advance INOpulse, we expect to develop INOpulse for treatment of CTEPH, PH associated with sarcoidosis and PH associated with pulmonary edema from altitude sickness and, subject to obtaining additional license rights from Ikaria, potentially other outpatient PH indications.
 Our longer-term vision is to identify and opportunistically in-license innovative therapies that are at the intersection of drugs and devices and to develop and commercialize these product candidates. - Build commercial infrastructure in select markets.
 As we near completion of the development of our product candidates, we may build a commercial infrastructure to enable us to market and sell certain of our product candidates with a specialized sales force and to retain co-promotion or similar rights, when feasible, in indications requiring a larger commercial infrastructure.
 While we may partner with third parties to commercialize our product candidates in certain countries, we may also choose to establish commercialization capabilities in select countries outside the United States.